Alcohol and Drug Use Statistics in Norman, OK

-Government-funded rehabs: These treatment facilities receive grants and other subsidies from state and federal sources, providing free treatment for Oklahoma residents who can’t pay.
+Government-funded rehabs: These facilities receive grants and other subsidies from state and federal sources, providing free treatment for Oklahoma residents who can’t pay.

 Methadone clinics: If you need treatment for opioid dependence, you may be able to access low-cost or free medication-assisted treatment (MAT) at one of these local clinics.

-Sliding Scale Rehab Program: At least eight rehab facilities within 25 miles of Norman use a sliding fee scale.6 These facilities only charge you what you can afford to pay based on your income so that treatment may be free.
+Sliding Scale Program: At least eight rehab facilities within 25 miles of Norman use a sliding fee scale.6 These facilities only charge you what you can afford to pay based on your income so that treatment may be free.

 - Millennium Community Services